-Are there other industrial areas we could use to site the radar?
+Are there other industrial areas we could have used to site the radar?

-We have worked extensively with other landowners to identify possible sites where we could site a radar.
-We must be confident of how the land is likely to be used for the next 25 years, or for the life of the radar.
-If we used an industrial site, we would need assurances from multiple owners as to how they intend to use the site in the future.
-We would also risk a greater certainty of conflicting development, which could affect the effectiveness of the radar.
+We worked extensively with other landowners to identify possible sites where we could have sited a radar.
+We had to be confident of how the land wass likely to be used for the next 25 years, or for the life of the radar.
+If we had used an industrial site, we would have needed assurances from multiple owners as to how they intended to use the site in the future.
+We would also have risked a greater certainty of conflicting development.

 Will the radar affect TV, radio or wi-fi?

 No, the weather radar operates within a narrow frequency band, which is reserved for weather radars by OFCOM.
 TV, radio, wifi etc. All operate in areas of the electromagnetic spectrum, reserved specifically for them, and are in a different area of the spectrum from the weather radars.

 We worked closely with Old Buckenham Airfield to address concerns relating to the original planning proposal.
 The radar height was reduced by 4m to below the safety zone.
 This is almost 15% lower than the original plan, the lowest height the radar can be, yet still maintain effective operation.
 We talked directly with the airfield management to address any concerns they had.

 What are the benefits?

 Short-term local forecasts for precipitation will be greatly improved in the area.